JonathanGribe/EntraID_projects/entra_project_2_Authentication/03_entra_project_2_ConditionalAccess.md

 # Applying Conditional Access

-Once we got done with the baseline we are now moving into applying conditional access to all of our users.
+Once we got done with the baseline we are now moving into applying conditional access to all of our users based on our policies laid out below.

 ## Stage 1 - Pilot run